 - 13. The total revenue John Hancock receives on this Fund is higher than those advised or sub-advised exclusively by unaffiliated entities.
 John Hancock and its affiliates provide advisory and/or sub-advisory services for the underlying fund.
-For these services, John Hancock and its affiliates receive additional fees which are included in the underlying fund expense ratio (i.e. Fund Expense Ratio or FER). - 127.
+For these services, John Hancock and its affiliates receive additional fees which are included in the underlying fund expense ratio (i.e. Fund Expense Ratio or FER). - 35.
+Although the Guaranteed Income feature provides a guaranteed income base as well as guaranteed minimum withdrawal benefits, the Guaranteed Income feature investment options are variable investments and may lose value.
+Asset allocation portfolios are 'fund of funds' which invests in a number of underlying funds.
+For a complete description of the risks associated with the Fund, please review the underlying fund's prospectus, which is available upon request.
+Diversification does not assure against loss.
+Note: There is an additional fee to invest in this feature.
+The fee information can be found on the form used to select this feature. - 91.
+The underlying John Hancock Variable Insurance Trust portfolio is not a retail mutual fund and is only available under variable annuity contracts, variable life policies or through participation in tax qualified retirement plans.
+Although the portfolios' investment adviser or sub-advisers may manage retail mutual funds with similar names and investment objectives, no representation is made, and no assurance is given, that any portfolio's investment results will be comparable to the investment results of any other fund, including other funds with the same investment adviser or sub-adviser.
+Past performance is no guarantee of future - 127.
 During periods of extreme market volatility, the Portfolio's economic exposure to equity or fixed-income securities could be reduced to 0% and its economic exposure to cash and cash equivalents could increase to 100%. - 128.
-The indicated separate account is operated by John Hancock Life Insurance Company (U.S.A.), which has claimed an exclusion from the definition of the term 'Commodity Pool Operator' under the Commodity Exchange Act and, therefore, is not subject to registration or regulation as a pool operator under such Act. - 186.
-The sub-account and underlying fund changed its name effective on or about November 3, 2017.
-Performance shown for periods prior to that date reflect the results under its former name.
+The indicated separate account is operated by John Hancock Life Insurance Company (U.S.A.), which has claimed an exclusion from the definition of the term 'Commodity Pool Operator' under the Commodity Exchange Act and, therefore, is not subject to registration or regulation as a pool operator under such Act. - 135.
+The Guaranteed Income for Life Select Funds utilize a Managed Volatility Strategy (MVS) which seeks to reduce the volatility in a portfolio's performance and limit the magnitude of portfolio losses through the use of a derivatives overlay which adjusts the asset allocation mix based on current market conditions.
+During certain extreme market conditions, the fund's exposure to cash/cash equivalent could be 100%.
+If achieved, this goal can smooth out the performance of the fund, which may produce "lower highs and higher lows".